Closed-loop field development with multipoint geostatistics and statistical performance assessment: Introduction

 In the field development planning (FDP) problem, encountered in CLFD, decision parameters may include the number of new wells, well type (producer or injector), well locations, drilling sequence, and well settings.
 Most papers on FDP considered the optimization of only a subset of these parameters, mainly the location of new wells (referred to as the well placement problem).
 Many of the methods developed for this problem entail stochastic (global) search methods such as GAs \citep{ozdogan:06}, PSO \citep{onwunalu:10,arnold:16}, evolution strategy with covariance matrix adaptation (CMA-ES) \citep{bayer:07,bayer:08,bouzarkouna:12}, and differential evolution (DE) \citep{bayer:10,nwankwor:13}.
-Local optimization methods such as SPSA \citep{jahandideh:16,shirangi:12}, and pattern search techniques \citep{wilson:13,cameron:12} have also been applied for well placement optimization.
+Local optimization methods such as SPSA \citep{shirangi:12}, and pattern search techniques \citep{wilson:13,cameron:12} have also been applied for well placement optimization.

-Recent research investigated the more complex problem of jointly optimizing various parameters in FDP. \citet{bellout:12} introduced a nested approach for the joint optimization of well location and controls in which the outer well placement optimization is solved using a pattern search optimization method, while the inner well control problem is solved using gradient-based SQP. \citet{li-jafar:12} presented an alternating iterative solution of the decoupled well placement and control subproblems, where each subproblem is solved in turn. \citet{zhang:17} presented an ensemble-based method for solving the joint optimization of well location and controls. \citet{isebor:14a,isebor:14b} developed a formulation based on a hybrid of PSO, a global stochastic search algorithm, and mesh adaptive direct search (MADS), a local pattern search method.
+The more complex problem of jointly optimizing various parameters in FDP has also been investigated. \citet{bellout:12,li-jafar:12,zhang:17} presented different algorithms for the joint optimization of well location and controls. \citet{isebor:14a,isebor:14b} developed a formulation based on a hybrid of PSO, a global stochastic search algorithm, and mesh adaptive direct search (MADS), a local pattern search method.
 This PSO-MADS procedure can simultaneously optimize the number and type (e.g., injector or producer) of new wells and the drilling sequence, in addition to well locations and controls.
-This algorithm will be used in this work for the CLFD optimization step.
+This algorithm will be used in this work for the optimization step.